Spatial data fusion adjusting for preferential sampling using INLA and SPDE: Discussion

 \section{Discussion}

-In this paper, we propose a Bayesian hierarchical model to combine spatially misaligned data adjusting for preferential sampling.
+In this paper, we proposed a Bayesian hierarchical model to combine spatially misaligned data adjusting for preferential sampling.
 This approach specifies a Bayesian melding model that fuses data available at different spatial resolutions by assuming a common Gaussian random field underlying all observations.
 The model accounts for preferential sampling by assuming that the Gaussian random field used to model the observations is shared with the log intensity of the point process that originates the locations.
-A scale parameter is used to control the level of preferential degree.
-The model is implemented using the data fusion procedure proposed by \citet{Moraga2017} with the INLA and SPDE approaches, which presents computational advantages compared to MCMC methods.
+A scale parameter is used to control the level of preferentiality.
+The model is implemented using the data fusion procedure proposed by \citet{Moraga2017} with the INLA-SPDE approach, which presents computational advantages compared to MCMC methods.

-By means of a simulation study, we show that the model that combines point- and areal-level data accounting for preferential sampling outperforms models that just use one type of data or combine data without accounting for preferential sampling.
+By means of a simulation study, we show that the model that combines point- and areal-level data accounting for preferential sampling outperforms models that just use one type of data or combine data without accounting for preferential sampling under MSE, MAE, and WD measurements when preferential sampling occurs.
 Specifically, we observe that the model that combines data ignoring preferential sampling yields higher MSE, MAE, and WD values, especially when smaller amount of areal data are available.
+If no preferential sampling exists, PSmelding yields similar error measures as the original melding (true model).
 Also, our model presents better performance (according to these error measures) than the model that accounts for preferential sampling but just use point-level data.